Ultimate 5-Day Budapest Itinerary: Top Tips & Must-See Attractions

 Buda Castle

-Head to Buda Castle, a UNESCO World Heritage site.
+Go to Buda Castle, a UNESCO World Heritage site.
 The castle complex includes the Hungarian National Gallery and the Budapest History Museum.
-The stunning views from the castle grounds are worth the visit alone.
-Historical fact: Buda Castle has been destroyed and rebuilt several times over the centuries, with its current Baroque style dating back to the 18th century.
+The views from the castle grounds are worth the visit alone.
+Historical fact: Buda Castle has been destroyed and rebuilt several times over the centuries, the current Baroque style dates back to the 18th century.

-The Hungarian National Gallery features a vast collection of Hungarian art from medieval times to the present day.
-The Budapest History Museum provides an in-depth look at the city’s history, with exhibits ranging from archaeological finds to artifacts from the Ottoman period and the Austro-Hungarian Empire.
-The castle courtyards and gardens are open to the public and offer beautiful views of the Danube and Pest.
+The Hungarian National Gallery has a vast collection of Hungarian art from medieval to present day.
+The Budapest History Museum provides in-depth information about the city’s history with exhibits from archaeological finds to Ottoman and Austro-Hungarian Empire artifacts.
+The castle courtyards and gardens are open to the public and have great views of the Danube and Pest.

 Fisherman's Bastion

-Next, visit the Fishermen’s Bastion.
-This fairy-tale-like structure offers some of the best panoramic views of Budapest.
+Next visit the Fishermen’s Bastion.
+This fairy-tale like structure has some of the best views of Budapest.
 The seven towers represent the seven Hungarian tribes that settled in the Carpathian Basin.
-Historical fact: The Fisherman’s Bastion was built between 1895 and 1902 and was intended to be a decorative lookout rather than a defensive fortification.
+Historical fact: The Fisherman’s Bastion was built between 1895 and 1902 and was meant to be a decorative lookout rather than a defensive fortification.

 The Fisherman’s Bastion is not only a viewpoint but also an architectural gem.
-Its design, inspired by medieval times, makes it look like something out of a fairy tale.
-From the terraces, you can see the Parliament Building, the Chain Bridge, and other landmarks.
-Early morning or late afternoon visits offer the best lighting for photography.
+Its design inspired by medieval times makes it look like something out of a fairy tale.
+From the terraces you can see the Parliament Building, the Chain Bridge and other landmarks.
+Early morning or late afternoon visits are best for photography.

 Enter the Matthias Church